-For information regarding procedures when students are placed on community control, please refer to Florida Statute 948.101, Terms and Conditions of Community Control and Florida Statute 948.03, Terms and Conditions of Probation.
+For information regarding procedures when students are placed on community control, please refer to Florida Statue 948.101, Terms and Conditions of Probation.
 Florida Statute 948.03 specifically states that the court shall determine the terms and conditions of probation.
-Conditions specified in this section do not require oral pronouncement at the time of sentencing and may be considered standard conditions of probation.
+Conditions specific in this section do not require oral pronouncement at the time of sentencing and may be considered standard conditions of probation.
 These conditions may include that the probationer or offender in community control shall: